dicer2000/DroneB/README.md

 ## Using Libraries Yourself
 Place the DroneBLib.py file into your project and include the module in your python script.
-Include the entire module and create a DroneB object to control the drone:
+Finally, create a DroneB object to control the drone:

     from DroneBLib import DroneB